 In Loving Memory

-Save the Chimps has sadly bid farewell to a beloved gentleman, Jack, who passed away on April 12, 2014 due to cardiac disease.
+Save the Chimps has sadly bid farewell to a beloved gentleman, Jack (formerly known as Jacob), who passed away on April 12, 2014 due to cardiac disease.
 Jack was born on November 20 or 21, 1980 at the Institute for Primate Studies (IPS) in Norman, OK to his parents Vanessa and Ali.
 (Jack was a nephew to Nim Chimpsky, featured in the documentary Project Nim.)
 Jack’s birth name was Jacob, but over the years it morphed into Jack.
 Jack was transferred from Oklahoma to a circus act where he was trained to ride a tricycle.
 After Jack grew to be too large and dangerous for circus performances, he was sent to the Coulston Foundation, a research laboratory in Alamogordo, NM on August 12, 1989.
 A hand-written agreement stated that Jack was to be used as a breeder, and not be used for experimentation.
 That agreement was not honored.
 Jack was used in at least 5 different invasive research studies, and had multiple injections, blood tests, and biopsies.
 He also fathered one son, Taz.

 In September 2002, Jack’s years of exploitation finally came to an end.
 He was rescued when Save the Chimps took over The Coulston Foundation.
 Jack was one of more than 4 dozen chimps living in isolation in “The Dungeon,” a dismal building of gray concrete and steel.
 Having lived for years with no blankets, toys, or chimpanzee friends, Jack soon became known for his love of a large cozy nest of blankets, and for his friendly demeanor towards both his human caregivers and other chimpanzees.
 He became a member of Seve’s Family, and with them moved to Florida to enjoy a new life on a beautiful and peaceful island.